deartc/DanceMusic/README.md

-The following are included in the git hub section called Insertion to clarify I completed the requirementsL I created DML (Data Manipulation Language) to load the tables with sample data.
+ I created DML (Data Manipulation Language) to load the tables with sample data.
 I populated these tables with data by manually inserting data.